-Check the TRF bit or wait for an SPI serial bus interrupt.
+Check the TRF bit or wait for an SIM SPI serial bus interrupt.

+Clear the SIMTRS bit if the SIMWIRE bit is high.
 Read data from the SIMD register.

 Clear TRF.

 Go to step 4.

 Error Detection

 The WCOL bit in the SIMC2 register is provided to indicate errors during data transfer.
 The bit is set by the SPI serial Interface but must be cleared by the application program.
 This bit indicates that a data collision has occurred which happens if a write to the SIMD register takes place during a data transfer operation and will prevent the write operation from continuing.